live-image-tracking-tools/geff/docs/specification.md

     When writing a graph with missing properties to the geff format, you must fill in a dummy value in the `values` array for the nodes that are missing the property, in order to keep the indices aligned with the node ids.

+### The `serialized_props` group and `node serialized property` groups
+The `nodes\serialized_props` group is optional and will contain one or more `node serialized property` groups, each with a `values` array, a `slices` array and an optional `missing` array.
+These properties are serialized as a list of arrays, where each element in the array can have a different length.
+This is useful for properties that are not fixed-length, such as polygons or other complex shapes.

+The `nodes\serialized_props` is optional.
+If you do not have any node serialized properties, the `nodes\serialized_props` can be absent.

 ## The `edges` group
 Similar to the `nodes` group, the `edges` group will contain an `ids` array and an optional `props` group.